sahanakowshik/sahanakowshik.github.io/content/authors/admin/_index.md

 ---
 ## About Me

 I am a first year PhD student in the Faculty of Computing and Data Sciences at Boston University.
 I am advised by Professor Vijaya B. Kolachalama, BU School of Medicine.
 I received my Master's degree in Computer Science from Boston University.
-Before joining BU, I received a Bachelor's degree in Electronics and Communication Engineering from RV College of Engineering, Bengaluru, India.
-My research interests fall under the umbrella of multimodal representation learning and deep learning.
-I am interested in applying machine learning methods for the assessment of neurodegenerative disorders.
+I hold a Master's degree in Computer Science from Boston University.
+Prior to this, I completed my Bachelor's degree in Electronics and Communication Engineering at RV College of Engineering in Bengaluru, India.
+My research primarily focuses on multimodal representation learning and deep learning, with a particular interest in leveraging machine learning techniques to assess neurodegenerative disorders.